Quantitative and Programming Resources

 Erica possesses a deep passion for mentoring students, which is exemplified by her previous involvement in both the University of Richmond Integrative Science Experience (URISE) program and the Science, Math, and Research Training (SMART) course.
 During her time at Emory University, she also engaged in Emory's Initiative for Maximizing Student Development (IMSD) and Emory Pipeline.

-Lastly, Erica's dedication to leveraging statistical analysis for the betterment of humankind shines through her published works which notably focused on characterizing Alzheimer's disease within underrepresented communities.
+Lastly, Erica's dedication to leveraging statistical analysis for the betterment of humankind shines through her published works, which notably focused on characterizing Alzheimer's disease within underrepresented communities.
 Her commitment to advancing scientific understanding and making a positive impact is also evident through her academic and professional pursuits.

 As Erica Modeste embraces her new role, she foresees her contributions playing a crucial role in elevating quantitative achievement within the community.